andrechaumet/throttle-master/README.md

 # Throttle Master

+> [!WARNING]
+> **This project is in its early stages of development, and is not yet ready for production.
+Not all features are implemented yet.
+But, plenty of them are.**

 RateLimiter designed to manage and control the flow of requests with the following features

 ### Synchronous Limiting